hxy9243/hxy9243.github.io/source/_posts/2025-10-2025-Job-Search-Experience.md

 I also interviewed at some early stage startups.
 And they're drastically different experiences.
 Each startup is unique, heavily influenced by the founders' or founding engineers' personal touch.

 Some founders particularly value communication skills.
 And some founders value your sense of product and acuteness for the market too (which I'm pretty bad at).
-I actually got turned down once because the founder thought I don't have the communication skills that their team needs.
+I actually got turned down once because the founder thought I don't have the communication skills that their team needed.

 What they're looking for is also way more different than regular engineers who punch cards at big companies.
 It's not just 9-6-6, but requires a strong sense of ownership, incredible passion, and a sense of mission.
-Skill wise, aside from being able to build from scratch, they require a lot of soft skills like adaptability, communication, and a good product sense.
+Skill wise, aside from being able to build from scratch, they require a lot of soft skills like adaptability, communication, and good product sense.
 Interviewing at startups can feel more unstructured, has more unexpected elements, but it's definitely more demanding.
 Also networking is more important, since startups have less resource for recruiting and building trust.

 I appreciate my experience talking to some of the founding teams.
 It gave me a peek of their enthusiasm and the way they think about problems.
 In a few years I might come to interviewing startups again and this experience can help.

 ## The AI Engineering Landscape

 AI Engineering is a hot topic right now.
-So many people are talking about it, but there's no clear definition on what it really means.
+So many people are talking about it, but there's no clear definition of what it really means.
 It's an umbrella concept that covers a number of smaller specialties.
-From my experience getting in touch with different companies, there are the following areas of focus.
+Based on my experience interacting with various companies, I've identified the following key areas of focus.

 - Lower level system: design and write high-performing custom CUDA kernels, tuning compilers, optimize computation on GPUs.
 - AI infrastructure: there are startups that requires building infra, like cloud native, micro-service applications.
 Building AI inference serving or training infrastructure.